frcdesign/FRCDesign.org/docs/design-guide/stage2/2D-slapdownIntake.md

 <center><img src="/img/design-guide/stage2-slapdown/intakeTopLevel.webp" width="70%"></center>

 The reference is provided in [**this document**](https://cad.onshape.com/documents/17302d787e092ce11015f7ee/w/f7cf5c02c7655f0328a3a74a/e/f1456325e0175c4c081008c2?renderMode=0&uiState=6652c72b09aa2845d67f627f).
-Model a copy of it in your own document.
-Related mechanism design concepts, decisions made for this design, and a basic guide are all provided below.
+You should model a copy of it in your own document.
+The mechanism design concepts, decisions made for this design, and a basic guide are all provided below.

 ### Engineering Concepts & Decisions